curt/klaxon-docker/README.md

 ## Road map

-Right now, this was a quick-and-dirty way to build a running Klaxon application directly from the source code repository.
-It may be more elegant for the first stage to build a release version, in which case the second stage could perhaps be lighter still.

 Once the Klaxon application has developed more fully, it would be nice to register the image on [Docker Hub](https://hub.docker.com/).